rodonguyen/jaymin-rodo-Twitter-Enalyst/README.md

 - Ask Huy / tutor:
   - If using Twitter streaming: what does DB+Redis store
   - Architecture impact from using streaming or searching (Micheal)? - Rodo
-  - Scaling policy (Micheal)? - Rodo
+  - Scaling policy (Micheal)? - Trials and errors?
 - With the changes in features today, will it be 'enough load'? :
     DB to store queried keyword results in the past.
 We add a new feature "Analysis of 1000 random posts for the past 24h/ 7 days", this feature utilizes the Search endpoint.
+    Redis to store results of searched words from clients on the instances
 - Does Twitter Search have 'Time from ... to ...' parameter? - Rodo
 - Sentiment and Natural, NLTK functions difference?
 Research
-- Redis to store what??